 Who Is Maria Sharapova?

-Born in Russia in 1987, Maria Sharapova moved to the U.S. at an early age and began training at the Nick Bollettieri Tennis Academy.
-After turning professional at age 14, she burst into the spotlight by winning the 2004 Wimbledon women's singles title.
+Born in Russia, Maria Sharapova moved to the United States at an early age and began training at the Nick Bollettieri Tennis Academy.
+After turning professional as a teen, she burst into the spotlight by winning the 2004 Wimbledon women's singles title.
 Sharapova became the 10th woman to earn a career Grand Slam with her French Open win in 2012, and she added a second French crown in 2014.
 In 2016, she was suspended for two years by the International Tennis Federation following her positive test for a banned substance.
-After an appeal, her suspension was reduced to 15 months, allowing her to return to competition in April 2017.

-Maria Sharapova claimed her first WTA victory at the 2003 AIG Japan Open and also reached the fourth round at Wimbledon on her first attempt during the same year.
-Success came in 2004 when she won the singles title there, becoming Russia's first female Wimbledon champion.
+Sharapova claimed her first WTA victory at the 2003 AIG Japan Open and also reached the fourth round at Wimbledon on her first attempt during the same year.
+Success came the following year when she won the singles title at Wimbledon, becoming Russia's first female Wimbledon champion.
 At the end of 2004, she added a WTA Championships title to her list of achievements.
 She became the first Russian woman to ascend to the sport's top ranking in 2005, and the following year she claimed her second Grand Slam title with a win at the U.S. Open.

 At the 2012 Summer Olympic Games — Sharapova's Olympic debut — she won a silver medal in women's singles, losing the gold to American tennis star Serena Williams.
 The Russian continued to play well in subsequent majors, finishing runner-up at the 2013 French Open.
 However, shoulder problems again took a toll, and not long after a disappointing second-round loss at Wimbledon, she withdrew from action for the remainder of the season.